-A bypass circuit shall be provided as an alternate source of power other than the inverter.
+A bypass circuit shall be provided as an alternative source of power other than the inverter.
 A high speed Thyristor switch and wrap-around contactor shall be used to assume the critical load during automatic transfers to the bypass circuit.
 The static switch and wrap-around contactor shall derive power from an upstream bypass feed contactor internal to the UPS module.
-The wrap-around contactor shall be electrically connected in parallel to the static switch and shall, at the same time as the static switch, be energized and upon closure maintain the critical load feed from the bypass source.
-The static switch shall only be utilized for the time needed to energize the wrap-around contactor therefore increasing reliability.
-The bypass circuit shall be capable of supplying the UPS rated load current and also provide fault clearing current capabilities.
-The UPS system logic shall employ sensing which shall cause the static switch to energize within 150 microseconds therefore providing an uninterrupted transfer to the bypass source when any of the following limitations are exceeded:
+The wrap-around contactor shall be electrically connected in parallel to the static switch and shall, at the same time as the static switch, be energized, and upon closure, maintain the critical load feed from the bypass source.
+The static switch shall only be utilized for the time needed to energize the wrap-around contactor therefore, increasing reliability.
+The bypass circuit shall be capable of supplying the UPS rated load current and the fault clearing current capabilities.
+The UPS system logic shall employ sensing, which shall cause the static switch to energize within 150 microseconds.
+This provides an uninterrupted transfer to the bypass source when any of the following limitations are exceeded:

 - 1. Inverter output undervoltage or overvoltage. - 2.
 Overloads beyond the capability of the inverter. - 3.
 DC circuit undervoltage or overvoltage. - 4.
-Final voltage of system battery is reached (bypass source present and available). - Major fault.
+Final voltage of system battery is reached (bypass source present and available). - 5.
+Major fault.

-B. Automatic Re-transfers
+B. Automatic Retransfers

-In the event that the critical load must be transferred to the bypass source due to an overload, the UPS system logic shall monitor the overload condition and, upon the overload being cleared, perform an automatic re-transfer back to the inverter output.
-The UPS system logic shall only allow a re-transfer to occur three times within a five minute period.
-Re-transfers shall be inhibited on the fourth transfer due to the likelihood of a recurring problem at the UPS load distribution.
-All re-transfers will be inhibited if the inverter and static bypass line are not synchronized.
+In the event that the critical load must be transferred to the bypass source due to an overload, the UPS system logic shall monitor the overload condition and, upon the overload being cleared, perform an automatic retransfer back to the inverter output.
+The UPS system logic shall only allow a retransfer to occur three (3) times within a five-minute period.
+Retransfers shall be inhibited on the fourth transfer due to the likelihood of a reoccurring problem at the UPS load distribution.
+All retransfers will be inhibited if the inverter and static bypass line are not synchronized.